 14.1 Any race in which no yacht rounds the first windward mark within 25 minutes or finishes within 90 minutes of the start will be abandoned.

 14.2 If a yacht finishes within the 90 minute limit, the time limit for all other yachts will be 15 minutes after the finish of the first yacht.
 Yachts not finishing within the time limit will be scored DNF without a hearing.
-This changes RRS 35
+This changes RRS 35.

 15. PROTESTS AND REQUESTS FOR REDRESS